roitberg-group/legolas/README.md

 Please cite the following paper if you use LEGOLAS:

-Mikayla Y. Darrows, Dimuthu Kodituwakku, Jinze Xue, Ignacio Pickering, and Adrian E. Roitberg.
-LEGOLAS: a machine learning method for rapid and accurate predictions of protein NMR chemical shifts.
+Mikayla Y. Darrows, Dimuthu Kodituwakku, Jinze Xue, Ignacio Pickering, Nicholas S. Terrel, Adrian E. Roitberg.
+LEGOLAS: a Machine Learning method for rapid and accurate predictions of protein NMR chemical shifts.